blankoworld/makefly-devtools/doc/DEV.README.md

     * CSS\_FILE: the filename of choosen CSS for a defined theme
     * CSS\_COLOR\_FILE: the filename used to colour your theme
     * JSKOMMENT\_CAPTCHA\_THEME: the name of the theme that reCaptcha have.
 More info on [https://developers.google.com/recaptcha/docs/customization](https://developers.google.com/recaptcha/docs/customization "More info about reCaptcha themes").
-    * JSKOMMENT\_CSS: name of CSS file to used for JSKOMMENT application.
+    * JSKOMMENT\_CSS: name of CSS file to use for JSKOMMENT application.
 Should be in theme directory.
+If not defined, a default one would be used (located in **template**'s directory).
-If not defined, a default one would be used.
+    * ELI\_CSS: name of CSS file to use for ELI application.
+Should be in theme directory.
+If not defined, a default one would be used (located in **template** directory).

 ### Mandatory files